 What is the seating capacity in the planetarium?
 The planetarium can seat 40 people.
 Group reservations, including chaperones and students, are not to exceed this number as it is our fire code capacity.
 If you have a larger group, please consider scheduling two separate shows

 Where should I park on campus when visiting the planetarium?
 All personal vehicles must pay to park on campus.
 To find parking on campus first visit one of the parking Gatehouse locations, let them know your destination, and ask what the nearest available parking to the Physics/Astronomy Building is at that time of day.
 Note that some parking lots may be full later in the day, so we do not recommend a specific lot here.
 More information on parking on campus can be found via the Transportation Services website.
 The closest Gatehouse to our building is the West Gatehouse.
-Parking is $3 per hour before 4pm, with a maximum daily rate of $15.
-After 4pm parking costs a flat rate of $5.
+Parking is $3 per hour before 4pm, with a maximum daily rate of $18.75.
+After 4pm and on Saturdays, parking costs a flat rate of $6.50* (*CPG parking is $13 after 4pm and Saturdays).
 The closest drop-off locations near the planetarium are the 30 minute load/unload zones located on W Stevens Way NE.
 For information on disability parking see the disability parking webpage.

 If you are bringing a bus, you must fill out a bus parking request form prior to your arrival.
 After you have submitted this form you will be contacted with further instructions about your bus pick-up and drop-off location and where the bus should park while you are on campus.